Cobot vs Robot Palletizer: Which is the best choice | Rocketfarm

 Installation timeCan be monthsCan be done within two weeks

-As seen in the table above, cobots and robots are quite similar.
-But at the same time they’re not, because they’ve got their own individual strengths.
-These key factors should be taken into account when choosing a palletizer.
+As shown in the table above, cobots and robots share many similarities.
+But at the same time, they’re not, because they’ve got their own individual strengths.
+These key factors should be considered when selecting a palletizer:

 Price

-In addition to upfront costs there is maintenance and electrical expenses, the maintenance expenses vary a lot depending on what kind of equipment you are using, the electrical costs vary by the size of the robot.
-Lastly, a cobot is a lot easier and cheaper to reprogram or modify to do different tasks than an industrial robot.
+In addition to upfront costs, there are maintenance and electrical expenses; the maintenance expenses vary significantly depending on the type of equipment used, and the electrical costs vary according to the size of the robot.
+Lastly, a cobot is significantly easier and less expensive to reprogram or modify for different tasks than an industrial robot.

 Safety

 The requirements for safety is a big part of the reason why industrial robots need more floor space, they need heavy fencing and sometimes extra sensors.
-A Cobot is usually installed without fencing and extra sensors, this means that it can be installed with less floor space available.
+A cobot is typically installed without fencing and extra sensors, allowing for installation with limited floor space.

 Payload

-The payload is one of the key strengths of an industrial robot, as stated above the Kuka robot can lift up to 1300kg.
-When comparing this to the new UR20 from Universal Robtos with max payload of 20 kg, it is a big difference.
+The payload is one of the key strengths of an industrial robot.
+As stated above, the Kuka robot can lift up to 1300kg.
+When comparing this to the UR30 from Universal Robots, which has a maximum payload of 35 kg, the difference is significant.

 Installation

-This is where the cobot shines, it can be installed in a day.
-An industrial robot on the other hand has got a significantly higher installation time, taking up to several months.
+This is where the cobot shines, as it can be installed in only one day.
+An industrial robot, on the other hand, has a significantly higher installation time, taking up to several months.

-Short installation time and no down time was a huge advantage for Aegir Brewery when they chose a cobot palletizer
+Read article: Short installation time and no downtime were a massive advantage for Aegir Brewery when they chose a cobot palletizer

 Palletizing solution at Aegir brewery using the Pally software from Rocketfarm

-The facts suggests that there is room for both industrial and collaborative robots (still) in today’s industry.
-Even though it’s a tied race you’ll see that the cobot is better suited for smaller product lines because of payload limitations, lower costs and less requirements in terms of floor space and fencing.
+The facts suggest that there is still room for both industrial and collaborative robots in today’s industry.
+Even though it’s a tied race, you’ll see that the cobot is better suited for smaller product lines because of payload limitations, lower costs, and fewer requirements in terms of floor space and fencing.

-For further research on cobot vs robot palletizing you can look here.
+For further research on cobot vs robot palletizing, read this article.